RashJrEdmund/nature-portfolio/README.md

 * JavaScript for functionality

 ### PREREQUISITES
-* You should already have a stable browser to use.
+* You should already have a stable browser to use
 * Internet connection
 * and be familiar with GitHub